fbastante/prices-api/README.md

 In this case, we are using the same configuration file that is prepared for the local-environment.
 Feel free to create your own configuration, you can use it as a template.

+If you want to run the service from IntelliJ or another IDE, just take into account that the service doesn't have an application.yml or configuration file by itself.
+You need to change the Run Configuration to specify where is the desired application.yml or copy the `local-env/prices-api/application.yml` to the project's root folder.

 ## Local environment
 The local environment is based on docker, and uses a `docker-compose.yaml` as the descriptor, even it only starts one service with the Spring microservice.